How to Integrate Social Media Into Your Website and What Benefits It Brings to Your Business?

-That's because social media widgets are a call to action, and they should appear to website visitors when users have enough justification for taking action.
+That's because social media widgets are a call to action.
+They should appear to website visitors when users have enough justification for taking action.

 Therefore, it's a great idea to put social media icons in one of the following places.

-Footer of the website.Before reaching here, users have time and opportunity to interact with your content, and therefore will have an idea whether they want to share it on social media.
+Footer of the website.Before reaching here, users have time and the opportunity to interact with your content.
+Therefore, will have an idea of whether they want to share it on social media.

 Thank you page.
 If the users reach here, they have purchased, subscribed, or completed some other action that connected them to your company.
 This might be a good motivation for them to connect to you in other channels as well.